cody-joe-gilbert/blockchain-sp20/cjg_trade_example/README.md

 1. Exporter requests a line of credit associated with the L/C
 2. A Lender offers a discounted amount of the L/C in the line of credit
-3. The Exporter approves of the discounted amount and informs the Importer to transfer their payments (out of band)
+3. The Exporter approves of the discounted amount, transfers ownership of the L/C, and transfers the discounted amount from the Lender account to the Exporter Account
-4. The Importer formally approves the the credit line and changes the L/C beneficiary to the Lender
+4. All other transactions take place normally; funds paid to the Exporter are instead paid to the Lender

 #### Implementation
 To achieve the requirements of this project, the `Lender` organization was created to offer lines of credit to requesting